Areas of Emphasis

 Personal Program of Study

-The Personal Program of Study provides students with the flexibility to develop the individual skill sets needed to pursue unique or emerging fields within the broader area of environmental science and policy.
-This Area of Emphasis may be of particular interest to those interested in pursuing an entrepreneurial career.
-Part-time students, especially those seeking professional advancement through their current employer might also consider this emphasis.
+The personal program of study is intended for students who want the flexibility to develop individual skill sets to pursue unique or emerging fields within the broader area of environmental science and policy.
+You might want to pursue this emphasis if you're a part-time student, seeking professional advancement through your current employer or intending to become an entrepreneur.

 Personal programs of study must: